 Thus, for the common question “Is 60 grams of protein a day too much?,” the answer is, it depends.

 What Does the Body Do with Too Much Protein?

 The body uses proteins in specific ways.
 For instance, it “extracts” amino acids, the building blocks of proteins, for a variety of cellular functions.

 Besides the muscles, other body parts or systems also utilize the protein.
 These include the brain and the heart.

-When you eat too much protein in a single seating, the body can store it in the stomach for future use.
+When you eat too much protein in a single sitting, the body can store it in the stomach for future use.
 In other words, it functions as reserves.

-Proteins also have calories (about 4 calories per gram of protein), and it can provide you with energy and fullness.
+Proteins also have calories (about 4 calories per gram of protein), and they can provide you with energy and fullness.